iVis-at-Bilkent/cytoscape.js-cosep/README.md

     // Gravity range (constant)
     gravityRange: 3.8,

-    // Whether a node can be rotated/swapped
+    // Whether a node can be rotated
     nodeRotations: node => true,

+    // Whether a node can be swapped
+    nodeSwaps: node => true,

     // Thresholds for force in Phase II
     edgeEndShiftingForceThreshold: 1,